Dardani

 The Kingdom of Dardania was attested since the 4th century BC in ancient sources reporting the wars the Dardanians waged against their south-eastern neighbor – Macedon – until the 2nd century BC.
 The historian Justin, a main source about the history of the Macedonian kings, refers to an 'lllyrian war' between 346 and the end of 343 BC, fought by 'Dardani and other neighbouring peoples' against Philip II of Macedon, who won the conflict.
 After the Celtic invasion of the Balkans weakened the state of the Macedonians and Paeonians, the political and military role of the Dardanians began to grow in the region.
 They expanded their state to the area of Paeonia which definitively disappeared from history, and to some territories of the southern Illyrians.
 The Dardanians strongly pressured Macedon, using every opportunity to attack it.
 However the Macedonians quickly recovered and consolidated their state, and the Dardanians lost their important political role.
 The strengthening of the Illyrian (Ardiaean–Labeatan) state on their western borders also contributed to the restriction of Dardanian warlike actions towards their neighbors.

 The Dardani sided with Rome in the Roman-Macedonian Wars, continuing their clashes with Macedon.
 After the defeat of Macedon in the Third Macedonian War, the fragile Dardanian-Roman alliance weakened, in particular after the Senate's decision not to return to the Dardanian kingdom the territory that had been previously conquered by the Macedonians, notably Paeonia, which the Dardani claimed as their own territory.
 The Senate only recognized the Dardani the right to trade salt.
 Thereafter, from sworn enemies of Macedonia, the Dardani became enemies of Rome.
 Dardanians fought against Roman proconsuls, and were finally defeated probably by Marcus Antonius in 39 BC or by Marcus Licinius Crassus in 29/8 BC.
 The Romans created the province of Moesia also including the territory of Dardania.
 After the Roman emperor Domitian divided the province of Moesia into Moesia Superior and Moesia Inferior in 86 AD, the Dardani were located in southern Moesia Superior.
 A Roman colony was established at Scupi in Dardanian territory under the Flavian dynasty.
 In the 2nd century AD Dardanians were still notorious as brigands (latrones dardaniae).
-During the late Imperial period their territory was the homeland of many Roman emperors, notably Constantine the Great and Justinian I.
+During the late Imperial period their territory was the homeland of a number of Roman emperors, notably Constantine the Great and Justinian I.